raysas/ML-from-scratch/README.md

 ![fiedler vector](./assets/spectral%20(4).png)

-This approach eventually leads to a _low-dimensional embedding_ of the data, constructed from the eigenvectors of the graph Laplacian matrix which is the solution to the _normalized cut_ problem, a relaxed version of the _max flow/min cut_ NP-hard problem in graph theory.
+This approach eventually leads to a _low-dimensional embedding_ of the data, constructed from the eigenvectors of the graph Laplacian matrix.
-_Minmum cut problem_:
-Then the data points are clustered in this low-dimensional space using a clustering algorithm like K-means.

 The algorithm for _Normalized Spectral Clustering_ (by Ng, Jordan, and Weiss):